AdobeDocs/commerce-operations.en/help/operational-playbook/process/project-workshops.md

 ## Technical

-A technical workshop is used to define the details of the technical aspect of building a site.
-During this workshop the client and project team side will go through various technical accepts relating to:
+The purpose of a technical workshop is to define the details of the technical aspects of building a site.
+During this workshop the client and project team side will go through various technical accepts related to:

 - Team skills in-house
-- Intetgration
+- Integration
 - Coding language
-- OMS
-- ERP
+- Order management system (OMS)
+- Enterprise resource planning (ERP)
 - Current or new platform

 ## QA

-Testing in e-Commerce is important.
-One cannot go live with bugs on the site or a broken page, or poor checkout.
-Setting up an e-commerce site is complex and requires to be tested inside out covering all the aspects from:
+Testing in ecommerce is important.
+You shouldn't launch a site with bugs, broken pages, or a poor checkout experience.

+Setting up an ecommerce site is complex and requires rigorous testing of the following:

 - Browser compatibility
 - Page display